-We look back at its lifespan and detail the important moments that defined Microsoft's mobile software, including those that ultimately led to its death.
+We look back at the lifespan of Windows Phone and detail the important moments that defined Microsoft's mobile software, including those that ultimately led to its death.

 1. Pocket PC and Windows Mobile set the standard

 Microsoft entered the mobile market long before Windows Phone 7 was launched.
 Even as far back as 1996, when some manufacturers adopted Windows CE for their portable devices.

 However, it wasn't until Pocket PC 2000 was released that things really took off for the company.
 It sported a mobile version of Office and enabled syncing between portable devices and desktop PCs in a way that hadn't been easy before.
 It, and the follow-up Windows Mobile variants that followed over the next decade, helped form and expand the smartphone category long before Apple introduced its first iPhone.

 We remember also being very impressed by the ability to play Sonic the Hedgehog on a Sega Mega Drive emulator on our O2 XDA IIi.
 And who can forget the Palm Treo phones that adopted Windows Mobile as an option from 2006.
 They were much loved at the time.

 Towards the end of Windows Mobile, HTC released the HTC HD2 which, as well as feature a "massive" 4.3-inch 480 x 800 display, had a quite unique ability to be modified greatly.
 That made it hugely attractive to those who liked to tinker with their hardware.